WhaddaMakers/Water-flow-sensor/README.md

-# Water Flow Sensor (WPSE470)
+# Water flow sensor
-This example shows how you can wire the Whadda Water Flow Sensor (WPSE470) with an Arduino® compatible board to measure the approximate flow of water.
+This example shows how you can wire the Whadda Water flow sensor (WPSE470) with an Arduino® compatible board to measure the approximate flow of water.
 # Wiring diagram
 ![alt text](https://github.com/WhaddaMakers/WPSE470/blob/main/wiring_diagram_WPSE470.PNG?raw=true)
 # Additional information